TACC/PandemicExerciseSimulator/README.md

 ## PandemicExerciseSimulator

-This is a Python command line implementation of a pandemic exercise simulator using a SEATIRD compartment model.
+This is a Python command line implementation of a pandemic exercise simulator using a SEATIRD compartment model and binomial travel model.

 ### Install: